brunoperdigao/Color_By_Axis/README.md

 ## Instalation

-Download the source code as "zip" an install like any other Blender add-on.
+Download the source code as "zip" and install it like any other Blender add-on.

 ![image](https://user-images.githubusercontent.com/57102715/161441645-727c19ab-a606-49e9-a42d-6bf2fd8510d8.png)